jeannchuab/CatApp/README.md

 ## Features
  - The user should be able to see a list of cats
  - The user should be able to search differents tags on the list, such as "White", "Black", "Babie", "Kitten" and others
- - The user should be able to customize a cat with a phrase
+ - The user should be able to customize a cat image with a phrase
- - The user should be able to share a image of a cat using the default share options available on iOS
+ - The user should be able to share an image of a cat using the default share options available on iOS
  - A friendly message should be displayed in case of connection problems
  - A friendly message should be displayed if there are no results for the search
  - The app layout should be compatible with Dark mode